 We thoughtfully consider the world and our own ideas and experience.
 We work to understand our strengths and weaknesses in order to support our learning and personal development.

-The aim of all IB programmes is to develop internationally minded people who, recognising their common humanity and shared guardianship of the planet, help to create a better and more peaceful world. أكاديمية جيمس ويلينغتون واحة السيليكون GEMS Wellington Academy SILICON OASIS
+The aim of all IB programmes is to develop internationally minded people who, recognising their common humanity and shared guardianship of the planet, help to create a better and more peaceful world.

-English Language and Literature A
+English Language and Literature

-English Language and Literature comprises of 3 parts: Readers Writers and Texts, Time and Space, Intertextuality.
+English Language comprises of 3 parts: Readers Writers and Texts, Time and Space, Intertextuality.
 Across all parts of the course students will study a range of literary and non-literary texts centred around global issues.
 Throughout the course, students compile a learner portfolio consisting of their analysis of texts, records of discussions and reflections.